CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 ##Group Target Systems with Tags##

-CIS-CAT Pro Dashboard allows you to group target systems by assigning user-defined tags names that best fit your organization.
+CIS-CAT Pro Dashboard allows you to group target systems by assigning user-defined tag names that best fit your organization.
 A tag name could represent a region, a department, internal/external ownership, functional use, operating systems, etc. Once a tag name has been assigned to a target system, you have the option of creating CIS Benchmark [exceptions](./Dashboard%20User%27s%20Guide/#exceptions) or utilizing the graphical display of tagged systems in the [Dashboard - Tag View](./Dashboard%20User%27s%20Guide/#dashboard).

 Regularly reviewing target systems, for example, by organizational departments or geographical locations helps you focus remediation efforts in the right places.